-Gmail’s Guidelines (Effective February 1, 2024):
+Gmail (Effective February 1, 2024)

-1. Email Authentication
+1. Email Authentication:

-2. DNS Records
+2. DNS Records:

 Ensure valid forward and reverse DNS records for sending domains or IPs.

-3. Spam Rates
+3. Spam Rates:

 Keep spam rates below 0.3%, as reported in Postmaster Tools.

-4. Message Formatting
+4. Message Formatting:

 Format messages according to standard guidelines (RFC 5322).

-5. DMARC Authentication
+5. DMARC Authentication:

 Set up DMARC email authentication for your sending domain.

-6. DMARC Enforcement for Gmail
+6. DMARC Enforcement for Gmail:

-Avoid impersonating Gmail ‘From: headers’ to comply with DMARC quarantine policies.
+Avoid impersonating Gmail From: headers to comply with DMARC quarantine policies.

-7. Forwarded Emails
+7. Forwarded Emails:

 If you forward emails regularly, add ARC headers to outgoing emails, and mailing list senders should include a List-id: header.

-8. DMARC Alignment
+8. DMARC Alignment:

 Ensure alignment with SPF or DKIM domains for direct mail to pass DMARC alignment.

-9. Unsubscribe Feature
+9. Unsubscribe Feature:

-Yahoo’s Changes (Effective First Quarter of 2024)
+Yahoo (Effective First Quarter of 2024) – Official link

-1. Email Authentication
+1. Email Authentication:

-Bulk senders must implement stronger authentication using industry standards like SPF, DKIM, and DMARC.
+Implement stronger authentication using industry standards like SPF, DKIM, and DMARC.

-2. Easy Unsubscription
+2. Easy Unsubscription:

-Support ‘one-click unsubscribe’ and honor user requests within two days.
+Support one-click unsubscribe and honor user requests within two days.

-3. Relevance Threshold
+3. Relevance Threshold:

 Ensure emails align with users’ preferences to maintain a clutter-free inbox.